There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 If the ice maker in your fridge isn’t producing any ice cubes despite being at the proper freezer temperature and having enough water, you may want to inspect the following parts:

-The water inlet valve: This valve opens to fill up the ice tray where freezing occurs.
+The water inlet valve: This valve opens up to fill the ice tray, where freezing occurs.
 If it’s clogged or broken, no water will be able to get in.
-In other words, you’ll have a faulty ice maker.

-Ejector Arm: This arm pushes out fresh ice into a collection bin but can get stuck if it’s blocked by an oversized cube or build-up from hard-water minerals.
+Ejector Arm: This arm pushes out fresh ice into a collection bin but can get stuck if it’s blocked by an oversized cube or hardwater buildup.

 Dealing with Low Ice Production or Small Ice Cubes

-When your ice machine isn’t quite up to par, it might be producing fewer cubes than you’d expect.
-But don’t worry – these issues are fixable.
+Various things can cause your ice machine to produce fewer or smaller cubes than normal.
+Don’t worry though, these issues are fixable.

 Fixing Cube Size By Adjusting the Water Flow

-Your ice maker works by pumping water into an ice mold where it freezes the water into cubes.
-If the water flow is too low, you’ll get smaller cubes and less of them.
+Your ice maker works by pumping water into an ice mold where it then freezes into cubes.
+If the water flow is too low, however, you may run into problems.

-A simple matter like adjusting the water supply valve could do wonders here.
-Try turning the valve a bit more to let in more cold water, which should increase cube size and quantity.
+Try turning the water inlet valve a bit more; that will let in more cold water, which will increase cube size and quantity

-If that doesn’t work properly, check refrigerator temperature settings on its digital display – remember the optimal freezer temperature for making ice is around 0° Fahrenheit.
+If turning the valve doesn’t fix the issue, check the refrigerator temperature settings – remember the optimal freezer temperature for making ice is around 0° Fahrenheit.

 Fixing Leaking Water Problems